Sign In / Sign Out

 Innovation and Entrepreneurship:

 Quality and Reliability:

 ^IEE 512 may be used as an Industrial Engineering Methods course if the option to complete another IEM course is not available to the student.

 * Students may select IEE505 OR IEE506.
 Students may not complete both as they considered duplicative.

 **Required courses must be selected for students pursuing the Lean Six Sigma Black Belt.

 Select one (1) capstone experience.

-Please note that students interested in pursing the Graduate Certificate- Lean Six Sigma Black Belt must meet the admissions requirements for that certificate program and must separately apply into that program.
+Please note that students interested in pursuing the Graduate Certificate - Lean Six Sigma Black Belt must meet the admissions requirements for that certificate program and must separately apply to that program.